Avexiis/HydrixClient_Refactor/README.md

 - Fixed most random crashing in OSRS regions by changing LocType.aStringArray5394 to 5 instead of 10 for opcodes 30/35
 - Fixed color/hue shift on chat crowns & other sprites with a no-op on Class89.method991
 - Added increased render distance by changing GameMap.anInt3016 -> zfar & multiplying it by Loader.EXTRA_DRAW_DISTANCE
-- Edited Class264.method2484 to lower chat crown draws by 3px, removing the floating effect they had likely as a resuld of JODE decompilation
+- Edited Class264.method2484 to lower chat crown draws by 3px, removing the floating effect they had likely as a result of JODE decompilation
 - Added tamper detection for Windows PCs, this must be disabled to support MacOS/Linux, I left instructions in the code on how, inside TamperScanner.java
 - Discord Rich Presence status text can be set by in-game commands in the dev console, and the status will display usernames if available
 - Java Swing/JFX environment editor tool baked into the AtmosphereManager class, using a concurrent linked queue to deliver custom environment settings safely into the game's rendering thread.